Conformal totally symmetric arbitrary spin fermionic fields

-{\bf iv}) It is easy to see that the operator $R^a$ \rf{man02-16112012-01} is commuting with the projectors $\Pi_\pm$ \rf{man02-17112012-05} which enter positive and negative chirality conformal fields $|\psi_\pm\rangle$, \be [\Pi_\pm, R^a ] = 0 \,. \ee Using \rf{man02-17112012-09}, we make sure that the projectors $\Pi_\pm$ are commuting with all generators of conformal algebra \rf{man02-17112012-10}-\rf{man02-17112012-14}.
+{\bf iv}) It is easy to see that the operator $R^a$ \rf{man02-16112012-01} is commuting with the projectors $\Pi_\pm$ \rf{man02-17112012-05} which enter positive and negative chirality conformal fields $|\psi_\pm\rangle$, \be [\Pi_\pm, R^a ] = 0 \,. \ee Using \rf{man02-17112012-09}, we make sure that the projectors $\Pi_\pm$ are commuting with all generators of conformal algebra \rf{man02-17112012-10},\rf{man02-17112012-12}.
 This implies that Lagrangians $\LL_+$ and $\LL_-$ \rf{man02-17112012-07} for the respective positive and negative chirality conformal fields are invariant under conformal algebra transformations.

-To summarize we note that the Lagrangian, gauge transformations, and the operator $R^a$ are determined by requiring that \footnote{ In the framework of higher-derivative formulation, the uniqueness of interacting spin-2 conformal field theory was discussed in Ref.\cite{Boulanger:2001he}.} \\ \ibf) Lagrangian should not involve higher than first order terms in derivatives, while gauge transformations should not involve higher than first order terms in derivatives; \\ \iibf) the operator $R^a$ should not involve higher than first order terms in derivatives;\\ \iiibf) Lagrangian should be invariant with respect to gauge transformations and conformal algebra transformations.
+To summarize we note that the Lagrangian, gauge transformations, and the operator $R^a$ of the conformal fermionic fields are fixed unambiguously by the following three requirements. \footnote{ Discussion of uniqueness of the higher-derivative formulation for interacting spin-2 conformal field theory may be found in Ref.\cite{Boulanger:2001he}.} \\ \ibf) Lagrangian and gauge transformations of fermionic conformal fields should not consist higher than first order terms in derivatives. \\ \iibf) the operator $R^a$ entering conformal boost generators should not consist higher than first order terms in derivatives;\\ \iiibf) Action of the fermionic gauge field should be invariant under conformal algebra transformations and gauge transformations.

-These requirements allow us to determine the Lagrangian and gauge transformations uniquely.
-The operator $R^a$ is determined uniquely up to the gauge transformation operator $G$ and the operator $E$ (as it should be in any theory of gauge fermionic fields).
+These three requirements allow us to fix the Lagrangian and gauge transformations unambiguously.
+The operator $R^a$ is also fixed unambiguously by module of the gauge transformation operator $G$ and the operator $E$ (as it should be for fermionic gauge fields).